kintohub/kintohub-docs/docs/deployments/introduction.md

 - KintoBlocks of the project in a stacked view.

-- The first two deployed environments of the project and their latest versions.

 - The Dependencies dropdown displays the full list of KintoBlocks in the project.

    ![Screenshot](/docs/assets/project-card-options.png)